 Broadband is extremely essential for improving the socio-economic development by increased public participation in the digital ecosystem.
 For developing countries in the low- and middle-income brackets such as India, broadband can be a key driver of economic growth.
 The broadband subscriber base in India has been growing at an accelerated pace over the past 4-5 years.
-Internet subscribers have grown from 251.6 million in fiscal 2014 to 825.3 million in fiscal 2021.

-Internet subscribers up at a CAGR of 18% between fiscals 2014 and 2021
+Internet subscribers up at a CAGR of 16.0% between fiscals 2014 and 2022

 Internet and broadband penetration in India has expanded at a rapid pace owing to digital connectivity by means of smartphones and other modes.
-Internet subscribers in India have increased from 251.6 million in fiscal 2014 to 825.4 million in fiscal 2021, at 18% CAGR.
-Going ahead total internet subscribers are expected to increase by 6-8% CAGR to reach 1050-1100 by the year 2025.
+Internet subscribers in India have increased from 251.6 million in fiscal 2014 to 824.9 million in fiscal 2022, at 16.0% CAGR.
+Going ahead total internet subscribers are expected to increase by 4-6% CAGR to reach 970-1,030 million by the year fiscal 2026